 Many dining locations around campus serve organic products and hormone-free meat.
 By choosing to eat organic and hormone-free foods, you are helping fewer pesticides and chemicals enter the environment.

-- All of the chicken served at CulinArt locations is hormone and antibiotic free.
+- All of the chicken served at Chartwells locations is hormone and antibiotic free.

-- Tazza D'Oro at Rohr Café in the Gates and Hillman Centers is very committed to serving fair trade and organically grown coffee.
+- Tazza D'Oro at Rohr Café and Rohr Commons is committed to serving fair trade and organically grown coffee.